TR-1000/GameScraper/README.md

 # Roadmap
 * Save scrape results to the database
 * User login and ability to comment on other users favorites.
+* Only the user who created the favorite can edit it.

 # Help Along The Way